 Luckily it worked in other German bundeslands, so, by now, several Pirate Parties exist that not only have LQFB running they use it as an official form of permanent assembly, empowered to take real decisions.
 Still, that is not enough to fix the world.

 The Italian Pirates dared to go a step beyond and developed suitable LQFB areas to take everyday organisational and editorial jobs into Liquid Feedback, instead of delegating them to a traditional board.
-The Partito Pirata is indeed figuring out the operating system upgrade to a political party system that Marina Weisband was talking about.
+The Partito Pirata is indeed figuring out the operating system upgrade to a political party system that Marina Weisband was talking about on TV.

 But what really made the difference is the introduction of a dedicated organ to take care of civil conduct, completely separated from any other executive role which would inevitably end up in conflict of interest when policing its own critics.
 This could have been the step needed for Piraten to succeed.
 And using more Liquid Feedback, not less.

 It's ironical how Morozov, Bauwens and even Geert Lovink fell for a far too simplistic analysis of liquid democracy.
-The things they say make sense, but they miss the point of what actually went wrong.
+The things they say do make sense, but they miss the point of what actually went wrong.
 Caught up in exactly what they criticize about the Internet, a filter bubble of circular opinion-making, they tragically forgot to have a real-life conversation with people who actually were there.
 Casaleggio then picked up on that, as it naturally fit his agenda, to steer the 5-Star-Movement clear from anything that may imply actual inner democracy.

 Go have a chat.